Australia invites China's Wang Yi to visit next month - SCMP report

 The visit would be Wang's first since 2017, and a few months following Prime Minister Anthony Albanese's visit to China in November that helped ease tensions in bilateral relations.

+A spokesperson for Australia's foreign ministry said: "Any visits by senior officials of foreign governments will be announced at the appropriate time."

-The foreign ministries of both countries did not immediately respond to requests for comment on the SCMP report.
+China's foreign ministry did not immediately respond to requests for comment on the SCMP report.

-(Reporting by Liz Lee in Beijing; Additional reporting by Renju Jose in Sydney; Editing by Lincoln Feast.)
+(Reporting by Liz Lee in Beijing; Additional reporting by Renju Jose in Sydney; Editing by Lincoln Feast and Himani Sarkar)